 GEIBEL Marketing Logo

-But before you rush out to put some "YouTube video" on your web site, it's a good idea to make sure you understand what's involved in producing a business video so you don't wind up looking like a YouTube amateur, unless, of course - that's your market.
+Before you rush out to put some more video on your web site or as part of your digital marketing or ABM efforts, it's a good idea to make sure you understand what's involved in producing a business video so you don't wind up looking like a social media poster, unless, of course - that's your market.

-Firstoff, for a business video - disabuse yourself of the notion that anyone can pick up a video camera and shoot video.
-That's OK for home movies - but if your objective is to make a credible, professional impression - then there's lot that goes into producing even a short video clip.
+First off, for a business video - disabuse yourself of the notion that anyone can pick up a video camera and shoot video.
+That's OK for social media postings - but if your objective is to make a credible, professional impression - then there's lot that goes into producing even a short video clip.
 The more you know about these factors, then the better the chance that your next business video will wind up being what you expected, and not a point of embarrassment.

 That being said, it is however, possible to make high-quality video for a very affordable cost - and video that can be updated and modified at low cost as well.
 But you need to know how to go about it.